Navy Construction Electrician

 Construction Electricians must be proficient with tools, equipment and machines and be able to climb to the top of a 35-foot wooden pole, using gaffs (metal spikes on climbing boots).
 The climber must attach a safety strap, circle 360 degrees both ways, disengage the safety strap and descend the pole within a six-minute time limit.
 The poles do not have steps or pegs.
 All CE's are required to use lineman's equipment to climb poles and towers.
 Other important qualifications include, knowledge of algebra, a good memory, resourcefulness and curiosity.

 It is also important that Construction Electricians be able to do detailed work and repetitive tasks, and keep accurate records.
 They must be able to get along with people and work well as team members.
 Helpful characteristics include above speaking and writing skills and good physical condition.
-Normal hearing, color perception, and corrected vision to 20/20 are required.
-CEs may work in a variety of conditions, independently or as members of a large team.
-Their many different duties may be performed in climates ranging from tropical to arctic.
-CE ASVAB Test requirement.

 Credit Recommendations

-The American Council on Education recommends the following semester hour credits in the associate and vocational degree programs, 3 semester hours for both electronic power distribution systems and residential wiring, 2 semester hours for both ac circuits and electric motor control, and 1 semester hour in dc circuits.
+The American Council on Education recommends the following semester hour credits in the associate and vocational degree programs, 3 semester hours for both electronic power distribution systems and residential wiring, 2 semester hours for both ac circuits and electric motor control, and 1 semester hour in DC circuits.
 An AAS of Applied Electronic Studies with specialty in Electronics can be earned from Thomas Edison State College.